Oxford and Cambridge Far Eastern Expedition: 50th Anniversary of the Expedition (2006)

 On the 50th Anniversary of the Expedition, the five surviving members (all except Henry Nott) traveled once more to the Far East and recreated the last leg of their journey, covering the 350 km from Kuala Lumpur to Singapore on 4 March 2006.
 The following day, the five men did the one thing they forgot in 1956 - they followed Rudyard Kipling's instruction to "feed at Raffles" and enjoyed brunch at the Bar and Billiard Room and Singapore Slings at the Long Bar.

 The 1955 route is now largely impassable, because of the wars in Iraq and Afghanistan.

 The Last Overland

-At the age of 87, Tim Slessor and historian and filmmaker Alex Bescogy in one of the original Land Rovers, "Oxford", planned re-creating the first London to Singapore trip by doing it in reverse.
+At the age of 87, Tim Slessor and historian and filmmaker Alex Bescoby in one of the original Land Rovers, "Oxford", planned re-creating the first London to Singapore trip by doing it in reverse.
 Unfortunately Tim Slessor was taken ill on the day they were due to leave Singapore, 25 August 2019, and was not able to participate, but his grandson, Nat George, stepped in and took his place, arriving in London 111 days later on 14 December 2019.
+These team build with Multi international Team, Larry Leong from Singapore as Safety officer, Marcus Alleander from Uk as Manager Expedition, Dr Silverius Purba from Indonesia as doctor, Mechanic, main driver for Oxford, David Israeli from USA as videographer, Leopold from France as Videographer, TB from France as Social Media expert.

 Tim Bescoby wrote a book on the subject, "Last Overland" and a Channel 4 documentary was also produced.